Providing premium coffee, tea, and adventures to fuel the divine wanderlust spirit of everyday heroes

 Ek Balam has helped producers by investing in proper infrastructure to transport coffee, and a dry mill facility to efficiently hull and bag the coffee.
 After just three years of activity, Ek Balam has significantly helped producers increase their income and improve agricultural practices, thus creating a future for coffee in Chiapas.

-Ethiopia – Yirgacheffe
+Ethiopia – Yrgacheffe

 Grade 2 Washed - Idido Washing Station